tkhamez/neucore/doc/API.md

 - Return all characters of the player account to which the character ID belongs. `/app/v1/characters/{characterId}`
 - Return all characters from the player account. `/app/v1/player-chars/{playerId}`
 - Return all characters that were removed from the player account to which the character ID belongs. `/app/v1/removed-characters/{characterId}`
-- Return a list of all player IDs that have a character in the corporation. `/app/v1/corp-players/{corporationId}`
+- Return a list of all players that have a character in the corporation. `/app/v1/corp-players/{corporationId}`

 #### app-tracking